-After setting up the PID loop or loops, with DirectSOFT, you will need to edit your RLL program to include the rungs needed to setup the analog I/O module to be used by the PID loop(s).
+After the PID loop(s) has been setup with DirectSOFT, you will need to edit your RLL program to include the rungs needed to setup the analog I/O module to be used by the PID loop(s).

-The following example program shows how an RTD module, F0-04RTD, and an analog combination module, F0-2AD2DA-2, are used and setup for a PID loop.
-This example assumes that the PID table for loop 1 has a beginning address of V2100.
+The example program shows how an analog input module, F4-08AD is used to setup a PID loop.
+This example assumes that the PID table for loop 1 has a beginning address of V3000.

-All of the analog I/O modules used with the DL06 are setup in a similar manner.
-Refer to the DL05/DL06 Options Manual for the setup information for the particular module that you will be using.
+All the analog I/O modules used with the D4-454 are setup in a similar manner.
+Refer to the DL405 Analog I/O Manual for the setup information for the module that you will be using.